 Share a minimum of seventy percent engaging content and thirty percent promotional.

-Find others that are sharing similar content to your own and pass it along.
+Find others sharing similar content to your own, and pass it along.
 It can be educational, entertaining, fun, or useful.
 Just make sure it’s relevant to your audience.

 8. Research and Evaluate

 Research should be the backbone of any social media strategy.

 Google Analytics offers a rich database of statistics and analytics that can (and should) guide your posting and strategy decisions.

 Leverage this information to learn as much as possible about which content has the biggest impact on your community.
 Evaluate how and why some content works, and some falls short.